aliyun/terraform-provider-alicloud/website/docs/r/cs_managed_kubernetes.html.markdown

 The following arguments are supported in the `addons` configuration block:

 * `name` - (Optional) This parameter specifies the name of the component.
 * `config` - (Optional) If this parameter is left empty, no configurations are required.
+For more config information, see [cs_kubernetes_addon_metadata](https://registry.terraform.io/providers/aliyun/alicloud/latest/docs/data-sources/cs_kubernetes_addon_metadata).
 * `version` - (Optional) It specifies the version of the component.
 * `disabled` - (Optional) It specifies whether to disable automatic installation.